 Open Work Permit Canada

-Canadian immigration offers a type of work permit that is not tied to a specific employer and is exempt from the labour market opinion requirement from Human Resources and Skills Development Canada (HRSDC).
+Canadian immigration offers a type of work permit that is not tied to a specific employer and is exempt from the labour market opinion requirement from Employment and Social Development Canada (ESDC)

 Work permits for the spouse of a foreign students